-To ensure that awareness of the 10,000 Steps program increases in the future, further promotion and dissemination of the 10,000 Steps program is needed.
-From the data, the following sub-groups have been identified as those which should be targeted: residents from Brisbane and Moreton Bay districts, men, individuals aged 18-34 years, individuals with fewer years of education, individuals with a mid-socio economic status and blue collar workers.
+The lower awareness observed in 2010 highlights the need for continued promotion and dissemination of the 10,000 Steps program to ensure that awareness of the 10,000 Steps program does not decrease but instead increases in the future.
+From the data, the following sub-groups have been identified as those which should be targeted: residents from Brisbane and Moreton Bay districts, men, individuals aged 18-34 years, individuals with fewer years of education, individuals with a low-socio economic status and blue collar workers.
 These groups are less likely to be aware of the 10,000 Steps program when compared with other demographic groups.
 Individuals of lower socio-economic status should be targeted in particular as they are less likely to participate in sufficient levels of physical activity, as supported by alternate research.
-[21, 22]
+[19, 20] With the planned expansion of the 10,000 Steps project to further encompass workplaces, it is hoped that this will cause a further increase in awareness levels in 2012 and beyond as more people are exposed to the 10,000 Steps project.